DataDog/documentation/content/en/tracing/metrics/_index.md

 ## Runtime metrics

-Enable [runtime metrics collection][3] in supported tracing libraries to gain insights into an application's performance.
+Enable [runtime metrics collection][3] in supported APM SDKs to gain insights into an application's performance.
 These metrics are sent to the Datadog Agent over the configured DogStatsD port.

 ## Next steps